 *This table was created based on respondents’ written answers, the majority of whom wrote “Chinese” while others specified “Cantonese” or “Mandarin.”

-The Judicial Council of California defines legal interpreters in the following ways:
+The Judicial Council of California defines legal interpreters in the two following ways:

 There are 58 judicial districts in California, one for each of the state’s 58 counties.
 However, certification requirements in California are statewide and remain consistent across all local jurisdictions.